notaryproject/notation-hashicorp-vault/README.md

     (Step 7 is a one-time setup, you do not need this step in the future.)

 ## Generate Private Key and Certificate Chain
-Now you have an empty Hashicorp vault.
+Now you have an empty Hashicorp Vault.
 Let's put something in it.

 A user can bring their own private key and certificate.
 As a quick start, this tutorial is using openssl to generate a private key and a certificate chain of length 2.
 1. Generate CA root certificate